isomerpages/mof-vital/pages/feedback.md

 ---
 # Feedback

 We welcome your feedback and suggestions on our services.
-Please contact our [VITAL Helpdesk](https://go.gov.sg/vision-helpdesk).
+Please reach us [here](https://go.gov.sg/vision-helpdesk).
 (Singpass required)

-For queries/appeals from MPs, POHs or agency QSMs, or suspected scams, click <a href="https://go.gov.sg/vision-qsm" target="_blank">here</a>.
+For queries/appeals from MPs, POHs agency QSMs, or for suspected scams, click <a href="https://go.gov.sg/vision-qsm" target="_blank">here</a>.
 (Singpass required)

 To make a whistleblowing report, please fill up this <a href="https://go.gov.sg/vitalwhistleblowing" target="">online form</a><span> or email to </span> <a href="mailto:whistleblow@vital.gov.sg" target="">VITAL Whistleblowing</a>.